 NSDate objects but that is not clear to the compiler.
 This leaves our Swift code looking less than type safe.

-Starting with Xcode 7.0 we can make our
+We can make our

 NSSet collections safer by declaring the types of the parameters: